ZykeDev/darklingo-addons/README.md

-An additional Userstyle with temporary fixes for updated features that the baseline version has yet to address, as well as some improvements for Duolingo-related addons (Slate style only).
+An Userstyle with custom, temporary fixes to address updated features that the baseline version has yet to implement, as well as some improvements for Duolingo-related addons (Slate style only).